BrainSharer/pipeline/docs/sphinx/source/modules/library/atlas/atlas_creation_process.rst

 Looking at the data above, we can see that for each section of each structure, multiple anatomists may have drawn polygons.
 These polygons are averaged together on each section and then these sections are concatenated to form a volume.
 For each structure, the minimum x,y, and z values are found.
-These values are used to create a bounding box with the uppper left corner of the box being the origin.
+These values are used to create a bounding box with the upper left corner of the box being the origin.
 The origin is saved and the mean of all the origins is subtracted from each origin.
 This is where the bounding box is placed within the atlas.
 For each brain section, the set of points is drawn on this bounding box.
 All the sections are then appended to form the box and